diana-bergstrom/Kaggle-Advanced-SQL-Notes/README.md

 );
 ```
 ## Analytic Functions (a.k.a window functions)
-This section used the Chicago Taxi Trips public dataset available on BigQuery
+This section uses the Chicago Taxi Trips public dataset available on BigQuery
 #### Notes:
 All analytic functions have an OVER clause which has three optional parts:
 1. PARTITION BY clause: this divides rows of a table into different groups (i.e. if you have an id assigned to individuals in a table, you may want to partition by id in an analytic function)